Escrow: the secret ingredient for successful SaaS collaboration

 How can you subscribe to this?

 As a customer of Contractify you can easily subscribe to our escrow list at a registration fee of 5% on your license fee.
-Contact us via email@example.com or the contact form and we will take care of your registration within 5 working days.
+Contact us via firstname.lastname@example.org or our contact form and we will take care of your registration within 5 working days.